Things to do in Sydney: 17 Not to be missed

 January 9, 2022

 Sydney, although it is not the capital of Australia, is the most populated and visited city in the country.
-A cosmopolitan city that never sleeps, and at the same time has incredible beaches, museums, green spaces, shopping centres, etc. Each suburb has a different atmosphere with great cultural and gastronomic diversity to suit all tastes.
-We had the pleasure of living for a few months in Manly, a beach suburb only 30 minutes away from the city.
-If you are planning a trip to Australia, here are the MUST-dos for your visit!
-We recommend you dedicate at least 4 days to enjoy it to the fullest.
+It is a cosmopolitan city that never sleeps, and at the same time has incredible beaches, museums, green spaces, shopping malls, and much more.
+Each suburb has a different atmosphere with great cultural and gastronomic diversity, which makes it attractive to all types of visitors.
+We were lucky enough to live for a few months in Manly, a seaside suburb just 30 minutes from the city center.
+If you are planning a trip to Australia, here are the must-see places you can't miss in Sydney.
+We recommend you to dedicate at least 4 days to enjoy it to the fullest.

 How to get from the airport to the city?